 Blackhole Pro automatically detects, traps, and blocks bad bots.
 There are some cases, however, where you may want to always allow access for a particular bot or IP address.
 This may come in handy for testing purposes, proxy servers, caching plugins, and so forth.
-This quick tutorial explains how to whitelist with Blackhole Pro.
+This tutorial explains how to whitelist (always allow) bots based on their reported IP address and/or user agent.

 Whitelist bots by User Agent